unicode-org/message-format-wg/spec/syntax.md

 ### Literal

-Any Unicode codepoint is allowed in literals, with the exception of its delimiters `(` and `)`, and `\` (which starts an escape sequence).
+Any Unicode code point is allowed in literals, with the exception of its delimiters `(` and `)`, and `\` (which starts an escape sequence).